 Maintaining security of customer information provided through the internet

 PeopleFirstBank has made a commitment to assure the security of information exchanges through its online systems.
 We maintain electronic and procedural safeguards in compliance with federal standards and provide “secure” internet use by encrypting the information you submit.
-For a complete copy of our Online Banking Agreement, please call the PeopleFirstBank at (815) 207-6200.
+A complete copy of our Online Banking Agreement is available online and can also be obtained by calling PeopleFirstBank at (815) 207-6200.